Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 for the benefit of app developers at large.
 Modal GUIs have advantages over WIMP GUIs in certain app-design contexts.
 The toolkit (about 9000 lines of code) target's a solo-developer dev scenario.
-It is amenable to customization to a developer's particular style of coding.
+It is amenable to customization to a developer's particular coding context.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-12-2022)